neccoin/newera/README_EN.md

 ```
 New Era is an application chain to solve the bottleneck of Ethereum in commercial applications.
 New Era is 100% compatible with Ethereum's public chain.
-Meanwhile, in order to accelerate the transactions on the chain, New Era designs a New Layer 2 trading solution to accelerate the transactions on the upper chain data of Ethereum。
+Meanwhile, in order to accelerate the transactions on the chain.
+New Era designs a New Layer 2 trading solution to accelerate the transactions on the upper chain data of Ethereum.

 Welcome more people who are willing to improve the ecological quality of Ethereum to join us in this project that means a lot to Ethereum.
 ```